Thoronador/morrowtools/readme.md

   language into another
 * **data_cleaner**: helps to find and delete unused files within the Data Files directory of Morrowind
-* **name_generator**: generates lore-friendly character names by using the names of The Elder Scrolls III: Morrowind as reference
+* **name_generator_mw**: generates lore-friendly character names by using the names of The Elder Scrolls III: Morrowind as reference
 * **skill_rebalance**: creates a Morrowind plugin that makes leveling up skills harder or easier
 * **spell_rename**: helps to sort the spells in Morrowind's spell menu according